TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Space Systems/Orbits/Orbits 5/The Vis Viva Equation.md

-In space travel velocity is important, because to change it we need to use fuel.
+7.In space travel velocity is important, because to change it we need to use fuel.
 Using some of the properties of an ellipse, and the conservation of energy, we can find an expression for the velocity at any point in an orbit.
 \
 We have previously found the orbital energy to be:
 $$E=\frac{1}{2}mv^{2}- \frac{GMm}{r}$$